How to use INDUCT FOR WORK to train employees of NDIS registered Providers

 - Providers have full control over the training content

-As this is a web-based training system, NDIS providers have full control of the content they deliver to their users.
+As this is a web-based training system, all providers would have a full control of the content they deliver.
 They can regulate the information, manage different groups of people and third parties such as therapy providers through the platform’s intuitive interface.
-Once they create the course, they can easily edit to add relevant content or delete outdated information.
+Once they create the course, they can easily edit it to add relevant content or delete outdated information.
 Induct for Work enables providers to create expiry dates on training courses and automate course progress notifications to trainees.

-Induct for Work enables providers to track whether NDIS participants meet these requirements without the need for a paper trail.
-Through the platform, participants can submit other supporting documentation such as medical reports.
+Induct for Work enables providers to track whether their workers meet these requirements without the need for a paper trail.
+Through the platform, workers can submit other supporting documentation such as licences, certificates, police checks and medical reports.

 Progress is digitally recorded.
 This comes in handy in ensuring that providers stay compliant with the government regulations.

 On course completion, participants are awarded with a printable course completion certificate.
 This along with other details is stored in the cloud and are available at the click of a button.
 This eliminates the costs associated with maintaining hard copy files.

 Online training has several benefits to both NDIS providers and their workers.
 NDIS providers who choose this platform will, in the end, save time and money.
 They can also easily create participants’ profiles by adding photos and other information including any files.
 Courses on Induct for Work are accessible, consistent, convenient, and participants can undertake the courses at their own pace.